ans-group/docs.ukfast.co.uk/source/network/firewalls/viewconfig.md

-# How do I access my firewall config?
+# How do I access my firewall configuration?

 We provide the ability to manage your firewall rules online if it has been enabled.
 You can view your current rules and make changes within the MyUKFast portal.